 Jobs You Can Get with a Psychology Degree

-A degree in psychology can prepare you for a psychology career or for jobs in most other fields.
+A degree in psychology can prepare you for a psychology career and for jobs in many other fields.
 To learn more about what you can do with a psychology degree, review the following job descriptions that provide salary information, helpful skills, and common tasks associated with each job.
 With the numerous options available, you can pursue a job that is a good fit for your interests, strengths, and salary requirements.